Ming treasure voyages: Military affairs

 On the Malabar coast, Calicut and Cochin were in an intense rivalry, so the Ming decided to intervene by granting special status to Cochin and its ruler Keyili (可亦里).
 For the fifth voyage, Zheng was instructed to confer a seal upon Keyili of Cochin and enfeoff a mountain in his kingdom as the Zhenguo Zhi Shan (鎮國之山 (Mountain Which Protects the Country)).
 He delivered a stone tablet, inscribed with a proclamation composed by the Yongle Emperor, to Cochin.
 As long as Cochin remained under the protection of Ming China, the Zamorin of Calicut could not invade Cochin and a military conflict was averted.
-Consequently, the cessation of the Ming treasure voyages was followed by the invasion of Cochin by the Zamorin of Calicut.
+Consequently, the cessation of the voyages was followed by the invasion of Cochin by the Zamorin of Calicut.